mcsquared/rptp/README.md

 This repository contains:

 - `crates/rptp` – the core PTP domain model (no async/runtime dependencies).
-- `crates/rptp-daemon` – a thin Tokio-based daemon that wires the core to UDP multicast sockets and a virtual clock.
+- `crates/rptp-daemon` – a thin Tokio-based infrastructure layer that wires the core to UDP multicast sockets, system timers and virtual clocks.
 - `tests/e2e` – end-to-end acceptance test scenarios

-It is not a drop-in replacement for existing daemons yet, but a foundation to grow one.

 ### How it started